ninoch/Trend-Simpsons-Paradox/README.md

-# What does it doing?
+# What does it do?

 We describe a data-driven discovery method that leverages Simpson's paradox to uncover interesting patterns in behavioral data.
 Our method systematically disaggregates data to identify subgroups within a population whose behavior deviates significantly from the rest of the population.
 Given an outcome of interest and a set of covariates, the method follows three steps.
 First, it disaggregates data into subgroups, by conditioning on a particular covariate, so as minimize the variation of the outcome within the subgroups.
 Next, it models the outcome as a linear function of another covariate, both in the subgroups and in the aggregate data.
 Finally, it compares trends to identify disaggregations that produce subgroups with different behaviors from the aggregate.